-2 1 I said to myself, "Come now, I will test you with pleasure to find out what is good."
-But that also proved to be meaningless.
-2 "Laughter," I said, "is madness.
-And what does pleasure accomplish?"
-3 I tried cheering myself with wine, and embracing folly-my mind still guiding me with wisdom.
-I wanted to see what was good for people to do under the heavens during the few days of their lives.
-4 I undertook great projects: I built houses for myself and planted vineyards.
-5 I made gardens and parks and planted all kinds of fruit trees in them.
-6 I made reservoirs to water groves of flourishing trees.
-7 I bought male and female slaves and had other slaves who were born in my house.
-I also owned more herds and flocks than anyone in Jerusalem before me.
-8 I amassed silver and gold for myself, and the treasure of kings and provinces.
-I acquired male and female singers, and a harem as well-the delights of a man's heart.
-9 I became greater by far than anyone in Jerusalem before me.
-In all this my wisdom stayed with me.
-10 I denied myself nothing my eyes desired; I refused my heart no pleasure.
-My heart took delight in all my labor, and this was the reward for all my toil.
-11 Yet when I surveyed all that my hands had done and what I had toiled to achieve, everything was meaningless, a chasing after the wind; nothing was gained under the sun.
+21 I said in my heart, "Come now, I will test you with mirth; therefore enjoy pleasure"; but surely, this also was vanity.
+2 I said of laughter--"Madness!"; and of mirth, "What does it accomplish?"
+3 I searched in my heart how to gratify my flesh with wine, while guiding my heart with wisdom, and how to lay hold on folly, till I might see what was good for the sons of men to do under heaven all the days of their lives.
+4 I made my works great, I built myself houses, and planted myself vineyards.
+5 I made myself gardens and orchards, and I planted all kinds of fruit trees in them.
+6 I made myself water pools from which to water the growing trees of the grove.
+7 I acquired male and female servants, and had servants born in my house.
+Yes, I had greater possessions of herds and flocks than all who were in Jerusalem before me.
+8 I also gathered for myself silver and gold and the special treasures of kings and of the provinces.
+I acquired male and female singers, the delights of the sons of men, and musical instruments of all kinds.
+9 So I became great and excelled more than all who were before me in Jerusalem.
+Also my wisdom remained with me.
+10 Whatever my eyes desired I did not keep from them.
+I did not withhold my heart from any pleasure, For my heart rejoiced in all my labor; And this was my reward from all my labor.
+11 Then I looked on all the works that my hands had done And on the labor in which I had toiled; And indeed all was vanity and grasping for the wind.
+There was no profit under the sun.